EncodePanda/lambdaconf_wt_2016/README.md

 1. git clone this repository
 2. compile it with sbt `sbt compile` to fetch all needed dependencies

+Note: this repository is  for now almost completely empty (holds README, gitignore & build.sbt).
+Content will be pushed on Monady afternoon.

 You can use whatever IDE or text editor you prefer.
 This repository will contain fine-grained commits that will slowly extend our workspace.
 If you want to follow the presentation on your machine, I recommend setting up a short-cut to "jump" into next commit.